-- Reports cannot remain confidential.
-Title IX requires institutions to report and take action. - Students have the right not to share information.
+- Title IX requires that institutions with actual knowledge must respond promptly and confidentially, including contacting the complainant to provide notice of available supportive measures and inform complainant of the process to file a formal complaint. - Students have the right not to share information.
 It is important to know that the University may then be limited in its response.